Overview of the Collection

 McIntyre began his career as a salesman.
 He worked as an officer of a Minneapolis baking company for three years before settling in Eau Claire in 1930 as a sales manager for a baking company.
 In 1935, he founded and assumed the office of President of the Tender Krust Baking Company.
 He owned and operated Tender Krust until he sold the business to Bake-Rite of Stevens Point in 1972.
 McIntyre also contributed to the development of the American Bakers Cooperative, the Morris Plan Loan Company, and Leaseamerica Corporation.

 McIntyre was active in local, state, and national politics.
 He was a member of the Eau Claire City Council for four years, was appointed a Wisconsin delegate to the Republican Conventions of 1948, 1952, and 1956, and served as President of the 9th District GOP.
 In 1945, he was invited to serve on the Board of Regents of State Normal Schools, and held the office of President of the Board of Regents of State Colleges from 1950-1961.
 Under his tenure, student enrollment at Wisconsin state colleges rose from 6,000 to 60,000.
-The University of Wisconsin – Eau Claire honored McIntyre by giving its library his name.
+The University of Wisconsin–Eau Claire honored McIntyre by giving its library his name in 1963.

 McIntyre also participated in many local and national organizations, including the First Congregational Church of Eau Claire, Eau Claire Country Club, Minneapolis Athletic Club, Eau Claire Masonic Lodge 112, Eau Claire Commandery No. 8, Elks Club, Alpha Phi Omega fraternity, Disabled American Veterans, American Legion, and the Veterans of Foreign Wars.
 He died on April 10, 1973.